Syntax- and Compilation-Preserving Evasion of LLM Vulnerability Detectors: Threat Model Attacks

-\begin{enumerate}[leftmargin=*,itemsep=0.35em,nosep] \item \textbf{Identifier substitution.} We apply a consistent renaming map $\mathcal{M}: v \mapsto \sigma$ to the specific identifier $v$ explicitly flagged by the detector (i.e., extracted from the \texttt{"variable"} JSON field), or to the most frequent local identifier if attribution is unavailable.
-We replace all occurrences of $v$ within its scope.
-This focuses the perturbation on lexical cues without affecting variable binding or logic (\emph{avoiding variable shadowing}).
+\textbf{Identifier substitution.} We apply a consistent renaming map $\mathcal{M}: v \mapsto \sigma$ to the detector-flagged identifier $v$ (or the most frequent local identifier if attribution is unavailable), replacing all occurrences within its scope without affecting variable binding (\emph{no shadowing}; implementation in Appendix~\ref{app:templates}).

-\item \textbf{Comment-carrier insertion.} We inject $\sigma$ into syntactically valid comment carriers (e.g., prepending a multi-line header).
+\textbf{Comment-carrier insertion.} We inject $\sigma$ into syntactically valid comment carriers (e.g., prepending a multi-line header).
 Comments act as transparent containers for adversarial tokens, allowing the insertion of non-interpretable strings.